-After an open bidding process, MTV selected Vecchiola S.A., a related party to MTV's 30% owner, as mining contractor.
+During the second quarter of 2018 and after an open bidding process, MTV selected Vecchiola S.A., a related party to MTV's 30% owner, as mining contractor.
 The Company views this as a positive development for shareholders, as the new contractor is related to the owner of the minority stake in MTV, which provides additional incentive to deliver strong and reliable service.
-As the MTV management team transitioned to the new mining contractor at the end of the second quarter and into the beginning of the third quarter, it experienced some production disruptions that negatively impacted the Company's quarterly results and metrics with a higher cost of production.
+As the MTV management team transitioned to the new mining contractor at the end of the second quarter and into the beginning of the third quarter, it experienced some production disruptions that negatively impacted the Company's quarterly results and metrics.
 However, these disruptions are temporary as the change in contractors is expected to meaningfully reduce the operating costs of MTV going forward.

-MTV has initiated the purchase of many long-lead time items and is expected to select an engineering procurement construction ("EPC") firm for the implementation of the salt-leach modification of the processing plant later this month.
+MTV has initiated the purchase of many long-lead time items and selected an engineering procurement construction ("EPC") firm for the implementation of the Salt Leach.